Curious about sherry vinegar but not sure where to start? Sherry vinegar is a wine vinegar made from dry white or red wines.

 Both of these citrus fruits are acidic, which will give your dish the desired tartness.

-Simply use an equal amount of lemon or lime juice as sherry vinegar.
+For a citrusy alternative, use half the amount of lemon or lime juice as a substitute for sherry vinegar.

 You may also want to add a bit of sugar to balance the acidity.